 In order to limit future costs, maintain services and help protect the environment, nine water companies have invested £125k per annum for five years from 2020-2025, to tackle aquatic invasive species in England through an enhanced aquatic biosecurity programme.
 The GB Non-native Species Secretariat (NNSS) is leading on delivery of the work programme, overseen by a partnership steering group of water companies and key Check, Clean, Dry partners who are contributing to the project through their time and the activities of their organisation.
+The Check Clean Dry and Be Plant Wise awareness raising campaigns are funded through this project.

 The work programme consists of five key areas: